slobatch/homepage/_posts/2014-05-28-building-this-blog-part-i.markdown

 When I started thinking about navigation however, and what I would be linking to, I started thinking about this blog.
 I considered using [Medium](http://www.medium.com), but I was reluctant to start using another blogging service, and I was also reluctant to rely on embeds.

 After doing a quick search for _"Github blog"_, I found a Github [help page about Jekyll](https://help.github.com/articles/using-jekyll-with-pages).
-On the one hand, I like things that are just supposed to work, and using trello had me truly fall in love with Markdown.
+On the one hand, I like things that are just supposed to work, and using Trello had me truly fall in love with Markdown.
 But the words 'Static Site Generator' caused me to shudder in fear of the headache that Pelican had caused me.

 **I accepted my own challenge of putting together a slightly more grown up website, using Jekyll, Github, and Bootstrap.
 If you're reading this, I have succeeded.**